medic/rapidpro2pg/README.md

 ## Getting started
 1. Clone the repository
 2. Update environment variables and network mode in `docker-compose.yml`
+  - `POSTGRESQL_URL` is the PostgreSQL url
-  - `pgUrl` is the postgres url
+  - `RAPIDPRO_URL` is the url of your RapidPro deployment
-  - `rapidProAuth` is the RapidPro API Token, without the prefix
+  - `RAPIDPRO_AUTH` is the RapidPro API Token, without the prefix
 3. Run `docker build -t "<version>" .`
 4. Run `docker-compose up`
 5. Run step 4 for subsequent updates